Surveys

 - Variable

-variable because MobiSurvStd uses a different definition of mode groups and a different methodology to identify the main mode. - The
+main_mode_groupcan differ from the originalMODP_H7variable because MobiSurvStd uses a different definition of mode groups and a different methodology to identify the main mode. - The

-values are derived from the leg’s coordinates, using INSEE data from 2025. - The
+start_inseeandend_inseevalues are derived from the leg’s coordinates, using INSEE data from 2025. - The

-values are derived from the given coordinates, using INSEE data from 2025.
+work_inseeandstudy_inseevalues are derived from the given coordinates, using INSEE data from 2025.
 There can be some errors because of the 100m rounding.

 Enquêtes Déplacements Grands Territoires (EDGT)